Hey, Dr. Q

 I enjoy working with adults of all ages.
 Always be learning!
 I learn and grow too from our work together.

 Want to talk or work with me?
 Let's Connect!

 Here’s the really boring stuff about me, I mean, My Professional Background:

-Previous Position as the one and only Pain Psychologist at Kaiser Permanente Hawaii
+Previous Position as the Pain Psychologist at Kaiser Permanente Hawaii

 2-year Postdoctoral Fellowship (Civilian) in Clinical Health Psychology at Tripler Army Medical Center, Honolulu, Hawaii

 Master of Science (M.S.) in Clinical Psychopharmacology from University of Hawaii, Hilo